-Comments received from industry in the consultation highlight the resources needed to replace microplastics in leave-on cosmetic products indicating that reformulation capacities would be exceeded, which could be particularly difficult for SMEs operating in the sector.
-SEAC agrees that the investments needed to develop and use alternatives instead of microplastics are likely to be substantial, but also notes that in principal there seem to be alternatives to replace microplastics in all cosmetic products categories.
+Comments received from industry in the consultation highlighted that the resources needed to replace microplastics in leave-on cosmetic products would exceed available reformulation capacities, which could be particularly difficult for SMEs operating in the sector.
+In the consultation on the proposal as well as on the SEAC draft opinion there were requests for a longer transition period, in particular for certain product categories, i.e. skin care, sunscreen and make-up, mainly based on the current lack of suitable alternatives.
+SEAC agrees that the investments needed to develop and use alternatives instead of microplastics are likely to be substantial, but also notes that in principle there seem to be alternatives to replace microplastics in all cosmetic products categories.
 Given the uncertainties on the resources and investments the reformulation of products containing microplastics will actually require and considering that it is also likely that producers of alternative products may benefit from the proposed restriction, it is difficult to draw a firm conclusion on the overall net impact on industry including SMEs.

 Depending on the impact on industry and on releases, SEAC points out that the following restriction options might also be considered proportionate:

-Derogation of leave-on products with relatively low releases (such as make up, lip and nail products) provided that information on microplastic content and instructions for disposal is given to consumers (‘instruction for use and disposal’).
-Furthermore, these uses should be covered by the reporting obligations in order to obtain better evidence on releases and take future further action (such as a ban on the placing on the market) in the event emissions do not sufficiently decline.
+Derogation of leave-on products with relatively low releases (such as make up, lip and nail products) provided that information that the products contain microplastics and instructions for use and disposal is given to consumers in order to reduce releases as far as possible.
+Furthermore, these uses should be covered by the reporting obligation in order to obtain better evidence on releases and to take further action (such as a ban on the placing on the market) in the event emissions do not sufficiently decline.
 Potential excessive costs as claimed by industry would be avoided with this option and at the same time some emission reduction may be attainable (starting from an earlier date: within 2 years of EiF for instructions for use vs the proposed ban with a transitional period of 6 years).
-However, the overall effectiveness of this option is likely to be significantly lower than a ban.
+However, the overall effectiveness of this option to reduce releases is likely to be significantly lower than a ban.

 Ban with longer (> 6 years) transition period for leave-on products with relatively low releases: This option would give more time for industry to substitute microplastics and to spread reformulation costs over a longer time period.
-In the consultation industry claimed that much more time (up to 15 years) would be needed to replace microplastics in leave-on cosmetics.
-Whereas it is unlikely that such a long time period would be needed (considering the evidence that in principle alternatives already exist), also the Dossier Submitter acknowledged the possibility (in the high scenario) that not all reformulations would be finalised by the end of the 6-years-transition period proposed.
-SEAC highlights that there is not sufficient information to determine the optimal transition period.
+In the consultation, industry claimed that much more time (up to 15 years) would be needed to replace microplastics in leave-on cosmetics.
+Whereas it is unlikely that such a long time period would be needed (considering the evidence that in principle alternatives already exist), also the Dossier Submitter acknowledged the possibility (in the high scenario) that not all reformulations would be finalised by the end of the six year transition period proposed.
+SEAC highlights that there is insufficient information to determine the optimal transition period.
 On the other hand, a longer transition period would mean more emissions of microplastics to the environment.
 In order to keep these additional emissions to a minimum, complementary ‘instructions for use and disposal’ could increase the effectiveness of this option.

-However, the uncertainties related to the different impacts (impacts on industry and releases) do not allow for SEAC to conclude whether one of these options is likely to be more appropriate than the proposed restriction.
-Finally, as mentioned before, proportionality depends on policy priorities to reduce microplastic emissions.
+The uncertainties related to the different impacts (impacts on industry and releases) do not allow SEAC to conclude on whether one of these options is likely to be more appropriate than the proposed restriction.
+As mentioned above, proportionality depends on policy priorities to reduce microplastic emissions.

 Detergents and maintenance products